brencorc/brencorc.github.io/_book_reports/amusing_ourselves_to_death.md

 > ### Key Points
 > - **form determines content**: “how we are obliged to conduct such conversations will have the strongest possible influence on what ideas we can conveniently express.
 And what ideas are convenient to express inevitably become the important content of a culture”
-> - **technology fundamentally changes society**: because new forms change content/discourse, new technology (specifically in communication) generates a paradigm shift in society
+> - **technology fundamentally changes society**: because new media forms change content/discourse, new communication/information technology generates a paradigm shift in society
 > - **epistemology**: the prevailing media form determine what is considered “true”
 > - **benefits of written media**: “writing makes it possible and convenient to subject thought to a continuous and concentrated scrutiny.
 Writing freezes speech ... so that [the reader] can see what it means, where it errs, and where it is leading”
 > - **telegraph and information glut**: “The principal strength of the telegraph was its capacity to move information, not collect it, explain it or analyze it.
 In this respect, telegraphy was the exact opposite of typography.”